florabtw/google-tts-languages/README.md

 # Google TTS Languages

+> :warning: This repo is deprecated and replaced by [google-translate-tts](https://github.com/ncpierson/google-translate-tts)

 This repository is for keeping track of the current languages supported by the "secret" Google Translate TTS API.
 They are not documented anywhere, so I have to keep track of them manually, and sometimes they change.